Biomedicine and Digital Media

 Curriculum

-This is an interdisciplinary online program offered by the College of Medicine.
-The science courses are taught by faculty from Drexel University's College of Medicine.
-Faculty from Drexel University's College of Media Arts and Design teach the digital media courses.
+This is an interdisciplinary online program offered by the Graduate School of Biomedical Sciences and Professional Studies at the College of Medicine.
+The science courses are taught by faculty from the College of Medicine.
+Faculty from Drexel University's Westphal College of Media Arts and Design teach the digital media courses.
 Students must complete a minimum of 36.0 semester credits to graduate.

 • Non-thesis program (36.0 semester credits are needed to graduate)